 Sonoma County cities, nonprofits and businesses have a variety of ways to honor Earth Day this year while making a positive impact.
 From eco-friendly festivals to volunteer work at cherished community parks, here’s how to celebrate Earth Day in Sonoma County.

 Want a farm-forward, plant-based meal in honor of Earth Day?
-Visit Healdsburg’s hotly anticipated new restaurant Little Saint, which will open on Earth Day — and check some of the best vegan restaurants in Sonoma County.
+Visit Healdsburg’s Little Saint, which opened on Earth Day, 2022.
+For other vegan-friendly restaurants, try these local favorites.

 219 Healdsburg Ave., Healdsburg, 707-431-2202, h2hotel.com

 Earth Day Trash Cleanup in Windsor, April 22

 The Town of Windsor’s Storm Water Quality Program team will host a community trash cleanup event from 9-11:30 a.m. on April 22.
 Volunteers will celebrate Earth Day by picking up trash in Windsor to help protect local creeks and the Russian River.
 Meet at the corner of Victory Lane and MacFarland Way in Windsor at 9 a.m. to pick up safety vests, trash pickers, gloves and bags.
 Participants will receive a free gift and snacks.
 Sign up for the free volunteer event on Eventbrite.

 Victory Lane and MacFarland Way, Windsor, 707-838-5385

 Earth Day Creek Cleanup at Larson Park, April 22